junqing-zhang/junqing-zhang.github.io/_pages/teaching-fyp.md

 I am running the following final year projects in the academic year 2022-2023.
 # 2022
 * Device Authentication for WiFi based on Deep Learning and Radio Frequency Fingerprint
+* Device Authentication for LoRa based on Deep Learning and Radio Frequency Fingerprint
 * LoRa-Based Key Generation in Low Power Wide Area Networks
 * Gesture Recognition Using Deep Learning and mmWave Sensor
 * Gesture Recognition Using Deep Learning and WiFi